Ceres (dwarf planet)

-Ceres (minor-planet designation: 1 Ceres) is a dwarf planet in the main asteroid belt between the orbits of Mars and Jupiter.
-It was the first known asteroid, discovered on 1 January 1801 by Giuseppe Piazzi at Palermo Astronomical Observatory in Sicily, and announced as a new planet.
-Ceres was later classified as an asteroid and more recently as a dwarf planet, the only one not beyond the orbit of Neptune and the largest that does not have a moon.
+Ceres is a dwarf planet in the main asteroid belt between the orbits of Mars and Jupiter.
+It was the first object identified in the asteroid belt, discovered on 1 January 1801 by Giuseppe Piazzi at Palermo Astronomical Observatory in Sicily, and announced as a new planet.
+Ceres was later classified as an asteroid, and then more recently as the only confirmed dwarf planet within the asteroid belt, and the largest without a moon.
+It is also the only recognized dwarf planet in the solar system whose orbit lies within that of Neptune.
+In the minor planet numbering system, its designation is 1 Ceres or (1) Ceres.

-Ceres's diameter is about a quarter that of the Moon.
+Ceres's diameter is about a quarter that of Earth’s moon.
 Its small size means that even at its brightest it is too dim to be seen by the naked eye, except under extremely dark skies.
 Its apparent magnitude ranges from 6.7 to 9.3, peaking at opposition (when it is closest to Earth) once every 15- to 16-month synodic period.
 As a result, its surface features are barely visible even with the most powerful telescopes, and little was known about it until the robotic NASA spacecraft Dawn approached Ceres for its orbital mission in 2015.

 Dawn found Ceres's surface to be a mixture of water, ice, and hydrated minerals such as carbonates and clay.
-Gravity data suggest Ceres to be partially differentiated into a muddy (ice-rock) mantle/core and a less dense, but stronger crust that is at most thirty percent ice by volume.
-Although Ceres likely lacks an internal ocean of liquid water, brines still flow through the outer mantle and reach the surface, allowing cryovolcanoes such as Ahuna Mons to form roughly every fifty million years.
+Gravity data suggest Ceres to be partially differentiated into a muddy (ice–rock) mantle/core and a less dense, but stronger crust that is at most thirty percent ice by volume.
+Although Ceres likely has an internal ocean of liquid water, brines still flow through the outer mantle and reach the surface, allowing cryovolcanoes such as Ahuna Mons to form roughly every fifty million years.
 This makes Ceres the closest known cryovolcanically active body to the Sun.
 Ceres has an extremely tenuous and transient atmosphere of water vapour, vented from localised sources on its surface.